 Explanation: The vapour pressure of a liquid depends upon the temperature of the liquid.

 Q.15.
-One finds it more difficult to walk on ice than on a concrete road because
+One finds it more challenging to walk on ice than on a concrete road because

 (a) There is more friction on ice than on concrete